Mining, tech stocks drag Australia shares to 8-month low - NewsBreak

 Investors are keenly focused Fed meeting this week for more clarity on the U.S. central bank's plans to tighten monetary policy in the coming months.

-Back home, Australian tech stocks shed 2.5% to hit their lowest in more than eight months.
-EML Payments Ltd slid 3.4% to its lowest level since Nov.
+Back home, Australian tech stocks (.AXIJ) shed 2.5% to hit their lowest in more than eight months.
+EML Payments Ltd (EML.AX) slid 3.4% to its lowest level since Nov.
 24.

-The heavyweight metals and mining index, which led losses on the benchmark, dropped more than 2.6%.
+The heavyweight metals and mining index (.AXMM), which led losses on the benchmark, dropped more than 2.6%.

-South32 Ltd was down 8.1% in its worst intraday session since March 2020 after the diversified miner warned of potential coronavirus-related impact from workforce restrictions at its flagship Illawarra project in the second half.
+South32 Ltd (S32.AX) was down 8.1% in its worst intraday session since March 2020 after the diversified miner warned of potential coronavirus-related impact from workforce restrictions at its flagship Illawarra project in the second half. read more

-Gold miners followed suit, losing 2.5% to post their worst session since Jan.
-6, dragged by Northern Star Resources Ltd, down 3.1%.
+Gold miners (.AXGD) followed suit, losing 2.5% to post their worst session since Jan.
+6, dragged by Northern Star Resources Ltd (NST.AX), down 3.1%.

-Energy stocks fell 1.4% on the back of weak oil prices, with power producer Origin Energy Ltd losing 2.8%
+Energy stocks (.AXEJ) fell 1.4% on the back of weak oil prices, with power producer Origin Energy Ltd (ORG.AX) losing 2.8%

-Financials also slid 1.4%, hitting their lowest since Dec.
-2, weighed down by a 1.6% slump in major lender Australia and New Zealand Banking Group.
+Financials (.AXFJ) also slid 1.4%, hitting their lowest since Dec.
+2, weighed down by a 1.6% slump in major lender Australia and New Zealand Banking Group (ANZ.AX).

 Comments / 0